liimee/nothing/README.md

-yes, I know this is a huge mess
+yes, I know this is a huge mess (wait this is actually nothing)